LArSoft/larsoft.github.io/wiki/UpdateAllTags.md

-Update Tags for All Packages(#Update-Tags-for-All-Packages)
+Update Tags for All Packages
 ==============================================================

-Prepare a local tag branch(#Prepare-a-local-tag-branch)
+Prepare a local tag branch
 ----------------------------------------------------------

 -   This procedure applies the same tag to all checked out code.